adbar/trafilatura/docs/url-management.rst

 -----------------------

+URL sampling involves selecting a subset from a larger collection of URLs to analyze or crawl.
+It can improve data quality by reducing biases and outliers, alleviating issues related to overrepresentation (certain websites or domains dominate the dataset) and noise (duplicate or irrelevant URLs clutter the dataset).

-This sampling methods allows for restricting the number of URLs to keep per host, for example:
+Sampling by domain name allows you to control the number of URLs from each website:

-Before
+Before sampling
     ``website1.com``: 1000 URLs; ``website2.net``: 50 URLs

-After
+After sampling
     ``website1.com``: 50 URLs; ``website2.net``: 50 URLs